rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

    This is no step backwards.

  - Compilers could provided crates in their sysroot that don't match the Rust specification, and Cargo would be none the wiser.
-   [Technically, this probablem already exists with falling back on the sysroot binaries, but users will probably expect better when they can specify standard library dependencies explicitly.]
+   [Technically, this problem already exists with falling back on the sysroot binaries, but users will probably expect better when they can specify standard library dependencies explicitly.]
-   Since the *interface* of the stdlib is specified, it would be neet if we could but a big crate type/interfacex on crates.io, which compiler implementations would need to match.
+   Since the *interface* of the stdlib is specified, it would be neat if we could but a big crate type/interface on crates.io, which compiler implementations would need to match.

 # Alternatives